thomst/django-together/README.rst

 Description
 ===========
-Super simple django application to split money.
+Share expenses with friends and family using a super simple django application.

 Setup